sisby-folk/surveyor/README.md

 #### Structure Rendering

-Structures can be retrieved using `WorldSummary.getStructures()` - these come in a `StructureSummary` format, which clearly defines identifiers for structures and pieces, along with piece bounding boxes, but no further data.
+Structures can be retrieved using `WorldStructureSummary.values()` - these come in a `StructureSummary` format, which clearly defines identifiers for structures and pieces, along with piece bounding boxes, but no further data.

 These can be used to create automatic waypoints for structures, draw abstract versions of them to the map by ID, etc.

 #### Landmark Rendering & Management

-Landmarks can be retrieved using either `WorldSummary.getLandmarks(LandmarkType)` or by combining `WorldSummary.getLandmarks()` with `WorldSummary.getLandmark(LandmarkType, BlockPos)`.
+Landmarks can be retrieved using `WorldLandmarks.getAll(LandmarkType)`, `WorldLandmarks.getAll(Class<?>)`, or `WorldLandmarks.keySet()` and `WorldLandmarks.get(LandmarkType, BlockPos)`.

 Landmarks can be most simply represented as a point on the map.
 They may include a dye color (for vanilla banner style rendering) as well as some name text for labels or tooltips.

 Landmarks can also include a texture identifier, which may or may not exist on your client, depending on how it was made.

-To add a custom waypoint landmark, just construct a `SimplePointLandmark` owned by the client player, and add it using `WorldSummary.putLandmark(Landmark)`.
+To add a custom waypoint landmark, just construct a `SimplePointLandmark` owned by the client player, and add it using `WorldLandmarks.put(Landmark)`.
 This will save to disk and send a copy to the server.

 #### Live Updates